The Change Management Process: What Is It and Who Is It For?

 2. Create a vision for change.

-This stage is about creating the strategy to reach transformation once stakeholders have agreed for a change.
-Those involved set goals, delegating key performance indicators (KPIs) and tasks to the relevant parties.
+This stage is about creating the strategy to achieve transformation once stakeholders have agreed to change.
+Those involved set goals and delegate key performance indicators (KPIs) and tasks to the relevant parties.
 The change management team makes plans to account for possible problems and helps everyone understand their role in managing processes at each level.

 3. Implement changes.

-This step puts the change plans into action.
-Excellent management and communication are key here, and change managers need to make sure everyone is doing their duties and that employees are still happy and empowered, to ensure everything runs smoothly.
+This step implements the change plans.
+Excellent management and communication are key here.
+Change managers must ensure that everyone is performing their duties and that employees are still happy and empowered to ensure everything runs smoothly.

 4. Embed and solidify changes.